-Forge Group Construction was contracted for the design and construction of a number of facilities at the mine, including filter building structures, foundations for equipment such as stackers and tanks, as well as the main control building at the port.
+Forge Group Construction was contracted for the design and construction of several facilities at the mine, including filter building structures, foundations for equipment such as stackers and tanks, as well as the main control building at the port.

 Golder Associates was involved in various stages of the project right from the exploration stage to the development stage, in activities such as reviewing the reserves, on-site drilling, GIS services and tailing studies.

-Cimeco, a Forge subsidiary under a $40m contract completed the civil works for the mine’s stockpile area.
+Under a $40m contract, Forge subsidiary Cimeco completed the civil works for the mine’s stockpile area.
 Kerman Contracting completed works associated with production lines three to six.

-Wylie and Skene, a wholly-owned subsidiary of VDM Group, was awarded a contract by MCC for the construction of accommodation and warehouse facilities at the project site.
-VDM, under a $240m worth, 50:50 JV with NRW Civil & Mining, performed earthworks at the mine.
+VDM Group subsidiary Wylie and Skene was awarded a contract by MCC for the construction of accommodation and warehouse facilities at the project site.
+Under a $240m 50:50 JV with NRW Civil & Mining, VDM performed earthworks at the mine.

 Catalpa was engaged in casting the in-situ intake pumping station and constructing the associated in-situ slabs for the desalination plant.